Martin Johnson (rugby union): 2003 Rugby World Cup and Grand Slam

 The 2003 international season started with the 2003 Six Nations Championship.
 Johnson featured in four of England's five games, wins against France, Wales, Scotland and the Grand Slam decider against Ireland.
-This success, the first England Grand Slam since 1995 was followed by a successful 2 match tour to New Zealand and Australia.
-England's first match was a 15–13 win over the All Blacks, during which the 6-man England scrum held off sustained pressure to clinch England's first win over the All Blacks in New Zealand since 1973.
-During the match, Johnson famously told his comrades in the scrum to "get down and shove".
-When asked about what was going through his head in the scrum he replied "my spine".
-In England's second match, a 20–17 victory over Australia, Johnson also performed at a monumental level, leading the former Australian captain, John Eales (who retired in 2001), to commend his display as 'among the best ever by a lock forward'.
-They took this into the 2003 World Cup, where they won crucial matches against South Africa, Wales and France, beating Australia in the final to win the cup with an extra time drop goal.
+This success, the first England Grand Slam since 1995, was followed by a successful 2 match tour to New Zealand and Australia.
+England's first match was a 15–13 win over New Zealand, during which the 6-man England scrum held off sustained pressure to clinch England's first win over the All Blacks in New Zealand since 1973.
+During the match, Johnson told his comrades in the scrum to "get down and shove".
+In England's second match, a 20–17 victory over Australia, Johnson also performed well, leading the former Australian captain, John Eales, to commend his display as 'among the best ever by a lock forward'.

+England took this form into the 2003 World Cup, where they won crucial matches against South Africa, Wales and France, beating Australia in the final to win the cup with an extra time drop goal.

 2003-05: Final Seasons

 Johnson continued to play for Leicester until 2005.
-Leicester struggled after winning the 2002 League and European double, slumping to 6th in the 2002-03 Premiership season.
-As focus was on Johnson and co. in Australia for the 2003 Rugby World Cup Leicester's troubles continued, finding themselves in 11th place when their world champions returned.
-Dean Richards was sacked with John Wells his assistant taking charge.
-Wells led Leicester into 5th and qualification for the 2004–05 Heineken Cup.
-Johnson announced this was to be his final season along with Neil Back, who was also retiring, and coach Wells, who was leaving Leicester to join the England coaching staff.
+Johnson announced that 2004-05 was to be his final season.
 Tigers topped the table and went straight to the 2005 Premiership Final against Wasps, but lost 39–14.
 In the European Cup Leicester won away against Leinster in the quarter finals but were defeated by Toulose 27–19 at the Walkers Stadium.